-Transition Action

-Details

-About a month a90,

-My dog and I went to Andrews Park to play frisbee.
+Transition Action Details About a month ago, My dog and I went to Andrews Park to play Frisbee.
 The wind was really blowing.

-A RANK

-I ran him around for a while, and then

-I took out the frisbee, threw it hard, and it took off over the trees.
-I tried to stop my dog from going after it, but it was too late.

-The Frisbee went over the trees and down a steep hill.
+I ran him around for a while, and then I took out the frisbee, threw it hard, and it took off over the trees.
+I tried to stop my dog from going after it, but it was too late. - Je 2 The frisbee went over the trees and down a steep hill.
 I was worried my dog might get hurt.

-A few minutes later,

-My dog came running back with the Frisbee.
+A few minutes later, My dog came run- ning back with the Frisbee.
 He was really dirty.
 It looked like he'd been in the mud.

-bel-Captio
+Draw-Label-Caption